jekight/McLeadership/content/ContinuingCollege/ContinuingCollege.md

     <li>You must complete the full application and submit all required documents.</li>
     <li>Your completed essay must be between 1200 and 1500 words.</li>
     <li>You need to supply two letters of recommendation</li>
-    <li>Completed applications must be received by December 15, 2021.
-Award recipients will be notified by December 30, 2021.</li>
-    <li>Upon award, scholarship recipients must be able to submit 1 professional headshot picture of yourself.
 </u1>

 <br>